 These schools have emerged within the last 20 years as places where students may continue to receive professional treatment within a highly structured academic environment.
 Enrolling a child in a therapeutic boarding program allows at-risk youth, many of whom have successfully completed a wilderness-based intervention program, to continue the momentum of personal growth and accountability while completing academic work.
 Enrollment is typically for a minimum of 10 to 18 months and may include the completion of one or more academic years of school work.

 The National Association of Therapeutic Schools and Programs lists more than 50 such schools in its online directory.
 Some schools are gender specific, some are coeducational, and some have a particular specialty within their curriculum, such as the arts or outdoor skills.
 These schools take students with a variety of issues, but they do not take students with a history of violence.
 Each school uses the academic, experiential and residential environments to give students the tools they need to overcome limiting behaviors.
 Individual and group therapy are on the schedule every week, and family therapy is also a key requirement in these schools.

-Brooke works exclusively with state-licensed and nationally accredited emotional growth and therapeutic school programs.
+Brooke and Chip work exclusively with state-licensed and nationally accredited emotional growth and therapeutic school programs.
 Using his deep knowledge of therapeutic schools and programs, he will screen the choices available for your child, presenting them to the parents for a final decision.